Charter College Data & Information Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
 At Charter College, approximately 87% of students took out student loans averaging $10,113 a year.
 That adds up to $40,452 over four years for those students.

 The student loan default rate at Charter College is 13.1%.
 This is higher than the national default rate of 10.1% so you should proceed with caution when taking out student loans.